-The following document outlines how probation and dismissal decisions will be handled for doctoral students in all departments of the W. P. Carey School of Business (hereafter "School").
+The following document outlines how probation and dismissal decisions will be handled for doctoral students in all departments of the W. P. Carey School of Business.

-While each department can, and does, have its own area- specific requirements that its doctoral students must follow in order to stay in good standing (see IV.B. and entire Ph.D.
-Manual above), there are also a set of requirements at the School level and Graduate College level that must be met in order to maintain good standing within the program.
+While each department has their own area- specific requirements that its doctoral students must follow in order to stay in good standing (see IV.B.) there are also a set of requirements at the school level and Graduate College level that must be met in order to maintain good standing within the program.
 Those requirements are described above (see IV.A.).